- Windows reviews

 S.M.A.R.T.
 Supports reading S.M.A.R.T. data from all compatible devices.

 Clever scan.
-The program does a great job of restoring the original structure of files and folders on FAT32, exFAT, and NTFS partitions.
+The program does a great job of restoring the original structure of files and folders on FAT32, exFAT, NTFS and ext3/4 partitions.

 Recovery Vault.
 There is a module, called Recovery Vault, which can store metadata about deleted files to make their recovery easier.